Recently I visited Capilano Suspension Bridge.

 Arriving at Capilano Suspension Bridge the first port of call is the ticket office.
-Entrance to Capilano Suspension Bridge is pretty expensive at $37.95 per adult (concessions are available for children, youths and seniors), but if you live in BC and take along a form of BC issued ID or proof of residency you get issued with a 12 months pass that allows you to visit as many times as you like.
+Entrance to Capilano Suspension Bridge is pretty expensive at $37.95 per adult (concessions are available for children, youth and seniors), but if you live in BC and take along a form of BC issued ID or proof of residency you get issued with a 12 months pass that allows you to visit as many times as you like.
 You also benefit from discounts on entry for your guests as well as discounts throughout the Capilano Suspension Bridge complex at the cafes and gift shop.
 For ease of getting in quickly I would highly recommend pre-booking online, it certainly speeds up having to queue for the tickets to be sold.

 Once through the gates there is lots to do for all ages.
 There are questionnaires for children, there are boardwalks that take you around the forest, an aerial pursuit in the canopy of the trees, the suspension bridge, several cafes, the observation platform, and a gift shop that sells really pretty jewellery and gorgeous fudge.